Southern Netherlands: Place in the broader Netherlands

 The Habsburg Netherlands passed to the Austrian Habsburgs after the War of the Spanish Succession in 1714.
 Under Austrian rule, the ten provinces' defence of their privileges proved as troublesome to the reforming Emperor Joseph II, Holy Roman Emperor as it had to his ancestor Philip II two centuries earlier, leading to a major rebellion in 1789–1790.
 The Austrian Netherlands were ultimately lost to the French Revolutionary armies, and annexed to France in 1794.
 Following the war, Austria's loss of the territories was confirmed, and they were joined with the northern Netherlands as a single kingdom under the House of Orange at the 1815 Congress of Vienna.
 The southeastern third of Luxembourg Province was made into the autonomous Grand Duchy of Luxembourg, because it was claimed by both the Netherlands and Prussia.

 In 1830 the predominantly Roman Catholic southern half became independent as the Kingdom of Belgium (the northern half being predominantly Calvinist).
-In 1839 the final border between the kingdom of the Netherlands and Belgium was determined and the eastern part of Limburg returned to the Netherlands as the province of Limburg.
+In 1839 the final border between the kingdom of the Netherlands and Belgium was determined and the eastern part of Limburg went to the Netherlands as the province of Limburg.
 The autonomy of Luxembourg was recognised in 1839, but an instrument to that effect was not signed until 1867.
 The King of the Netherlands was Grand Duke of Luxembourg until 1890, when William III was succeeded by his daughter, Wilhelmina of the Netherlands – but Luxembourg still followed the Salic law at the time, which forbade a woman to rule in her own right; so the union of the Dutch and Luxembourgish crowns then ended.
 The northwestern two-thirds of the original Luxembourg remains a province of Belgium.